gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   </video>
   <figcaption>
     <strong>Figure 5: </strong>
-    Contraction locality -- Edges crossing the boundary between second and third degree neighbors do not move.
+    Contraction locality &mdash; Edges crossing the boundary between second and third degree neighbors do not move.
 Vertices outside the boundary are unchanged by contraction.
   </figcaption>
 </figure>